karmatr0n/karmatr0n.github.io/_posts/2023-05-19-wordpress_sitemap_verifier.md

     ```

 ## Know issues
-* The application does not support needs to finish the URLs verification process before saving the JSON file.
+* The application must wait for all URLs verification process to finish before saving the JSON file.